 November - Before the local elections and the start of the legislative session, introduce yourself and your organization to candidates and elected officials.
 Prepare your elected partners for the annual planning and budget work they will do that will affect your organization by making yourself known to them.

 December - Connect with new and returning elected officials on social media and make sure they're on your mailing lists for the coming year.
-Do the same for your local city council and chamber of commerce.
+Do the same for your local city/town council/selectboard and chamber of commerce.
 Prepare your organization's economic impact statement for use during the upcoming advocacy session or borrow the one published by MAM in 2019.